lexieus/octocat.github.io/_posts/2025-08-30-The-Future-of-Technology-How-Cloud-and-DevOps-Are-Changing-the-World.md

 ---
 layout: post
-title: "The Future of Technology: How Cloud and DevOps Are Changing the World"
+title: "What is a DevOps Pipeline?
+The Ultimate Beginner’s Guide (2025 Update)"
 description: "Cloud computing and DevOps are transforming how businesses build scalable digital solutions with speed, reliability, and global reach."
 date: 2025-08-31 23:00:00 +0530
 author: "Chandana Nawarathna"